KelvinTegelaar/CIPP/docs/general/faq.md

 <details>
 <summary>

 ## I'm trying to redeploy or move my CIPP installation and it's not working.
-Something about a GitHub token
+Something about a GitHub token. {#github-token}

 </summary>